Secondary

 One School, Two Diplomas: Options for TIS Students

-All students who attend TIS are enrolled in the Alberta High School Diploma programme.
-Students who take the Full IB Diploma Programme and are in good academic standing may be exempted from meeting Alberta graduation requirements.
+All students at TIS are enrolled in the Alberta High School Diploma program.
+Students who pursue the Full IB Diploma and maintain good academic standing may be exempt from certain Alberta graduation requirements.
 With this in mind, four high school options are available to TIS students:

-Both the Alberta and IB courses are delivered concurrently, so students who choose one of the IB options may earn credit towards both diplomas.
+Both Alberta and IB courses are delivered concurrently, allowing students who choose one of the IB options to earn credit towards both diplomas.

-Student Eligibility and Prerequisites for the Full IBDP
+Student Eligibility and Prerequisites for the Full IB Diploma Programme

-Since the IB Diploma Programme is a rigorous academic programme, students must meet certain eligibility requirements in their Grade 10 year before they can enroll.
-The goal is student success, so TIS strives to assist students in choosing the option that provides the greatest opportunity for them.
-Students must demonstrate the aptitude, work ethic and previous academic results before they will be considered for admission into the IBDP.
-These requirements are listed below.
+Since the IB Diploma Programme is a rigorous academic program, students must meet specific eligibility requirements in their Grade 10 year before enrollment.
+To ensure student success, TIS strives to assist students in choosing the option that provides the greatest opportunities for them.
+Students must demonstrate the necessary aptitude, work ethic, and previous academic results to be considered for admission into the IBDP.
+The requirements are as follows:

-Grade 10 students who are interested in the Full IBDP must:
+Grade 10 students interested in the Full IBDP must:

-Students make the decision to enroll in the Full IBDP when registering for their Grade 11 courses.
-This usually takes place in April of their Grade 10 academic year.
+Students make the decision to enroll in the Full IBDP when registering for their Grade 11 courses, typically in April of their Grade 10 academic year.

 Approaches to Learning Skills (ATL)

-ATL skills are important learning tools that can benefit students during their educational journey as well as in their lives beyond the classroom.
-In essence, ATLs are a set of practical strategies, skills and attitudes used by leading education programmes such as the International Baccalaureate Programme and teachers worldwide that support the idea that a significant influence on a student's education is not only what you learn, but how you learn.
+ATL (Approaches to Learning) skills are essential learning tools that benefit students during their educational journey and beyond.
+Essentially, ATLs encompass a set of practical strategies, skills, and attitudes utilized by leading educational programs, such as the International Baccalaureate Programme, and by teachers worldwide.
+They support the idea that a significant influence on a student's education is not only what is learned but also how it is learned.

-As an International School, we aim to help each child succeed and to provide a fulfilling learning environment.
-ATLs assist students in reaching their full potential no matter their learning level.
-The following shows you which ATLs TIS has been prioritising as areas of focus.
+As an International School, we strive to help each child succeed and provide a fulfilling learning environment.
+ATLs assist students in reaching their full potential, regardless of their learning level.
+Below are the ATLs that TIS has prioritized as areas of focus.